prakharmrsl/easypcceo.github.io/pages/game-hosts/space-engineers/space-engineers.md

 In the words of the devs themselves, "Space Engineers is an open world sandbox game defined by creativity and exploration."

-Like other sandbox games such as Garry's mod, Space engineers strives to provide a stimulating building experience with realistic physics on its volumetric-based physics engine.
+Like other sandbox games such as [Garry's Mod](/game-hosts/gmod/), Space engineers strives to provide a stimulating building experience with realistic physics on its volumetric-based physics engine.
 You can interact with everything, build, and destroy anything your heart desires.

 Following its release on Steam Early Access in 2013, Space Engineers has garnered more than 3 million copies sold and has won many indie game awards during its lifetime.